Must Have Items

 Buckets and Spades - items of necessity for vacations to beaches with kids!

-Not worth the effort to bring with you - best to buy in the supermarket (Coles or Woolworths) or Crazy Clarks.
+Not worth the effort to bring with you - best to buy in the supermarket (Coles or Woolworths), Crazy Clarks, The Reject Shop or another $2 Store.
 You will pick them up for a couple of dollars, rather than paying the tourist prices which could be 5 to 10 times as much for the same items!

 Save the money and buy them an ice-cream from Cold Rock Ice Creamery instead!